FloAppsLtd/Documents/SecurityPolicy.md

 * during email transmissions, recipients' email addresses and email content may be handled outside the EEA
 * 2FA SMS messages may be handled outside the EEA
-* backups for Edge server are kept on Dropbox whose data centers are in the United States

-By using FloMembers membership management, FloRoyalties royalty management and / or bespoke database systems to keep personal data, client agrees that Flo Apps Ltd may manage client's data over the course of the agreement and beyond, until the end of the backups' life cycle.
+By using [FloMembers membership management](https://flomembers.fi), FloRoyalties royalty management and / or bespoke database systems to keep personal data, client agrees that Flo Apps Ltd may manage client's data over the course of the agreement and beyond, until the end of the backups' life cycle.

 While clients make the final decisions about the data they collect, data saved in database systems provided by Flo Apps typically include